atuttle/Taffy/ReadMe.md

 # [Taffy](http://taffy.io): The REST framework for ColdFusion and Railo

 You're here because creating REST APIs with the native functionality in ColdFusion 10 and Railo is verbose, complex, and developer-hostile.
+Or maybe you're still on an older version of ColdFusion.

-Or maybe you're still on an older version of ColdFusion. **You've come to the right place.**
+**You've come to the right place.**

-Taffy is is low friction, extremely simple to get started, and it's compatible as far back as ColdFusion 8.
+Taffy is low friction, extremely simple to get started, and it's compatible as far back as ColdFusion 8.

-It's is terse because it uses convention over configuration, and doesn't require writing a bunch of boilerplate code.
+It's terse because it uses convention over configuration, and doesn't require writing a bunch of boilerplate code.
 How terse?
 [A functional API can fit into a tweet](https://twitter.com/cf_taffy/statuses/327415972581486592).

 It's easy to debug because error messages are returned as JSON by default and it optionally integrates with your favorite IoC libraries like **ColdSpring** and **DI/1**.